Curriculum

 Conferences

 - Noon conference.
-Monday through Thursday, noon, attended by staff and all interns and residents on every rotation.
-Staff physicians lecture on area of expertise in internal medicine, practice, or research.
+Monday through Thursday, attended by faculty, residents, and medical students on every rotation.
+Faculty physicians lecture on area of expertise in internal medicine, practice, or research.
+Chief residents deliver one hour of morning report-style content per week during this conference slot.

 - Morbidity and mortality.
 Monthly Department of Internal Medicine conference where interns, residents, fellows, and specialty staff discuss one or two cases led by an intern or resident, with expert commentary from various fellows and staff.